The KING of Wire Arrays, Rhombic

 How do the Rhombics preform?

-However some of those points can be very positive for day-to-day use of the antenna in amateur radio service, remember amateurs are not point-to-point shortwave broadcasters, military or wire services, Amateurs just want to make QSOs!
-Also most amateur radio operators don't have tens of thousands of dollars to spend on tall towers and stacked monoband beams, or the ability to climb and maintain such structures.
-Rhombic antennas were the ultimate antenna design back in the Golden Age of Wireless.
-However, building one required a large tract of land and alot of tall telephone poles, because they have dimensions several times the wavelength.
-To most amateurs the positive thing is there are no large monoband antennas to maintain, or rotators to fix, and rhombics allows for instantaneous direction and band switching.
-They normally can be intalled at very low cost, if you have trees to hang them from, all that is needed is alot of wire and time!
-Also the key concept with traveling-wave antennas is that there are no standing waves, which means that the current and voltage levels are the same everywhere along the antenna conductors.
-So the rhombic antenna does have the very distinct advantage of working over very wide frequency ranges with flat SWR and high gain.
+Some of these aspects can be quite beneficial for the everyday use of antennas in amateur radio service.
+It's important to remember that amateurs are not point-to-point shortwave broadcasters, military, or wire services; they just want to make QSOs!
+Additionally, most amateur radio operators don't have the budget to spend tens of thousands of dollars on tall towers and stacked monoband beams, nor the capability to climb and maintain such structures.
+Rhombic antennas represented the pinnacle of antenna design during the Golden Age of Wireless.
+However, constructing one required a large area and many tall telephone poles, as their dimensions are several times the wavelength.
+For most amateurs, the advantage is that there are no large monoband antennas to maintain or rotators to repair, and rhombics offer instantaneous direction and band switching.
+They can typically be installed at a very low cost if you have trees to hang them from; all you need is a lot of wire and time!
+Furthermore, the key concept of traveling-wave antennas is the absence of standing waves, meaning that the current and voltage levels are consistent along the antenna conductors.
+Therefore, the rhombic antenna offers the significant advantage of operating over a wide range of frequencies with flat SWR and high gain.

 Traveling wave antenna has no SWR: Due to ground resistance the electric field of the radio wave (E, big red arrows) is at an angle θ to the vertical, creating a horizontal component parallel to the antenna wire (small red arrows).
 The horizontal electric field creates a traveling wave of oscillating current (I, blue line) and voltage along the wire, which increases in amplitude with distance from the end.
 When it reaches the driven end (left), the current passes through the transmission line to the receiver.
 Radio waves in the other direction, toward the terminated end, create traveling waves which are absorbed by the terminating resistor R, so the antenna has a unidirectional pattern.